backstage/backstage/docs/features/techdocs/configuration.md

   # techdocs.builder can be either 'local' or 'external.
-  # If builder is set to 'local' and you open a TechDocs page, techdocs-backend will try to build the docs, publish to storage
+  # If builder is set to 'local' and you open a TechDocs page, techdocs-backend will try to generate the docs, publish to storage
   # and show the generated docs afterwords.
 This is the "Basic" setup of the TechDocs Architecture.
-  # If builder is set to 'external', techdocs-backend will only fetch the docs and will NOT try to build and publish.
+  # If builder is set to 'external', techdocs-backend will only fetch the docs and will NOT try to generate and publish.
 In this case of 'external',
   # we assume that docs are being built by an external process (e.g. in the CI/CD pipeline of the repository).
 This is the "Recommended" setup of
   # the architecture.
 Read more here https://backstage.io/docs/features/techdocs/architecture